We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you frequently experience anxiety or panic attacks, you should speak to your doctor about medication treatment options.
 Those include:

 - Benzodiazepines.
 These are drugs that help relax your mind and calm your body.
-Alprazolam (Xanax), chlordiazepoxide (Librium), and clonazepam (Konini) are examples of this class of drug used for short-term anxiety and panic relief.
+Alprazolam (Xanax), chlordiazepoxide (Librium), and clonazepam (Klonopin) are examples of this class of drug used for short-term anxiety and panic relief.
 Both prescribers and patients should be aware that benzodiazepines are associated with a risk for tolerance, dependence, and addiction.
+The

-- Selective Serotonin Reuptake Inhibitors (SSRIs).
+- Selective serotonin reuptake inhibitors (SSRIs).
 This is one class of drug that might be prescribed for long-term treatment.
 Escitalopram (Lexapro), fluoxetine (Prozac), and paroxetine (Paxil) are examples of this type of drug usually prescribed to treat depression and anxiety.

-- Monamine Oxidase Inhibitors (MAOIs).
+- Monamine oxidase inhibitors (MAOIs).
 MAOIs are used to treat panic disorder, but can work for anxiety, too.
 Dicarboxamide (Marplan) and tranylcypromine (Parnate) are examples of this type of medication.